Simulations of the WFIRST Supernova Survey and Forecasts of Cosmological Constraints: Simulated Strategies

 \subsection{The SDT and SDT* Strategies}

-Here we present the simulated SDT survey strategy (see Section~\ref{currentsn}).
-We also present a slight modification to the SDT strategy to significantly improve efficiency (the SDT* strategy).
+Here we present the simulated SDT survey strategy (see Section~\ref{currentsn}) along with a slightly modified version of this strategy (called SDT*), in which the efficiency of SN~Ia detection and selection has been significantly improved.
 These strategies use both WFI channels: the WFC imager and IFC-S.

-The number of generated SNe is set by the volumetric rates, survey area, depth, and duration; they are reported in Table~\ref{snn} and do not include selection requirements.
-Within the appropriate redshift ranges a total of 25,214 SNe are generated, 4268 of which are SNe~Ia, with the remaining 20,946 being CC SNe.
-The initial SDT SNR requirement described in Section~\ref{classification}, reduces the total to 7,951 ``detectable" events (4116 of which are SNe~Ia, see Table~\ref{cutss}).
-For these detectable events, 3,106 pass all of the photometric cuts specified within the SDT report (listed in Section~\ref{classification}).
-A breakdown of the number of SNe to pass each cut is given in Table~\ref{cutss}.
+The number of generated SNe is set by the volumetric rates, survey area, depth, and duration; the numbers are reported in Table~\ref{snn} and do not include selection requirements.
+Within the appropriate redshift ranges a total of 21,094 SNe are generated: 3,608 are SNe~Ia, and the remaining 17,486 are CC SNe.
+The initial SDT SNR requirement (Section~\ref{classification}) reduces the total to 6,640 ``detectable" events (3,514 of which are SNe~Ia, see Table~\ref{cutss}).
+For these detectable events, 2,621 pass the photometric cuts specified within the SDT report (see list given in Section~\ref{classification}).
+A breakdown of the number of SNe passing each cut is given in Table~\ref{cutss}.

+{\red Our analysis implements the photometric cuts by defining a range of acceptable color and rise values.
+Details on how these ranges were defined are provided in Appendix~\ref{ap1b}.}

-Each medium- and long-exposure SN spectrum (which are obtained for SNe that pass the photometric parts of {\it Cuts 2} and $3$, respectively) is compared to a library of real SN spectra using SNID \citep{Blondin07}.
-The number of SNe passing these additional spectroscopic selection criteria (see Section~\ref{classification}) are reported in Table~\ref{cutss2}.
-As is done with all current cosmological analyses, we apply additional colour, light-curve shape constraints, which further reduces the number of SNe in the cosmological sample.
-After applying all criteria, the final sample consists of 2,214 of the 4,116 detected SNe~Ia, resulting in an efficiency of only 54\%.
+{\red A short- and medium-exposure spectrum is obtained for each SN that satisfies photometric {\it Cuts 0} and {\it 1} respectively.
+A long-exposure spectrum is obtained once the SN passes both the photometric {\it Cut 2}, and spectroscopic {\it Cut 3}.} Within SNID \citep[][see references therein for a list of spectra used]{Blondin07}, each spectrum is compared to a library of real SN spectra.
+The number of SNe passing these additional spectroscopic selection criteria (see Section~\ref{classification}) are reported in Table~\ref{cutss2}. {\red Analysis within \SNANA\ reduces the sample to 1,957 SNe~Ia, i.e., 56\% of the total number of SNe~Ia detected (3,514 SNe~Ia).
+As is done with all current cosmological analyses, we then apply additional color and light-curve shape requirements, which further reduces the number of SNe in the cosmological sample.}

+While the number of SNe observable with IFC-S dominated surveys is limited by the observing time required to reach the desired SNR in each spectrum, our work has shown that the original SDT-defined selection effects are inefficient in obtaining the ~2726 SNe~Ia desired by the report.
+In addition, the distribution of SNe~Ia obtained in our simulations does not match that of the SDT, which results in larger fractional distance uncertainties at low $z$ (z $\leq$ 0.6).
+The dependence of the SDT strategy on a long-exposure spectrum for final classification is also inefficient in that for tens of SNe (see difference in SNe between {\it Cuts 3} and {\it 4} of Table.~\ref{cutss2}), this spectrum indicates that they are not SNe~Ia, resulting in several hours of exposure time spent on contamination.